-State Aid

-Cal Grant A and B
+State Aid Cal Grant A and B

 Students who received Cal Grant A and Cal Grant B as undergraduates have 15 months to enroll in a teacher education program to renew this funding.
-A FAFSA must be filed and a G-44 form sent to the California Student Aid Commission to continue receipt of these funds.
+A FAFSA must be filed and a G-44 form (available in the Graduate Center) sent to the California Student Aid Commission to continue receipt of these funds.